 MRL Assessments using the cybersecurity criteria are not intended to be detailed cybersecurity audits.
 Instead, the purpose is to ask simple, fundamental questions to assess whether or not OT cybersecurity has been considered by the organization and determine whether or not basic, common-sense controls have been implemented.
 The end goal is to identify risks or potential major gaps in OT protection.

-Manufacturing Subject Matter Experts (SME) who are conducting MRL Assessments are not expected to be cybersecurity experts.
-The new criteria are written at a top level and address basic controls and considerations that do not require specialized cyber knowledge to evaluate.
-However, if the discussions begin to get too technical, or it appears something is not quite right based on unclear or incomplete answers, the Manufacturing SME should get help from a cybersecurity expert.
+Manufacturing SMEs who are conducting MRL Assessments are not expected to be cybersecurity experts.
+The new criteria are written at a top-level and address basic controls and considerations that do not require specialized cyber knowledge to evaluate.